craftercms/docs/source/by-role/author/index.rst

 |

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Adding a file from one of the upload controls
+Adding a File from One of the Upload Controls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A file may also be added via one of the upload controls and data source in a content form, such as the ``Image`` control together with the ``Image uploaded from desktop`` data source.